dannycab/phy321msu/_sources/slides/day-03-vectors.md

 1. What do y'all think are acceptable uses of AI in our classroom?
 2. What do y'all think are unacceptable uses of AI in our classroom?
+3. How should we document the use of AI in our classroom?
-3. Once we define a policy, how should we collectively enforce it?
+4. Once we define a policy, how should we collectively enforce it?

 Add your answers to the form at the following link: [https://forms.office.com/r/Bsh6ugKQ9Y](https://forms.office.com/r/Bsh6ugKQ9Y)